GirlsDoPorn: First lawsuit filing

-Trial and charges
+Trials and charges

 An initial trial date was set for March 8, 2018, but the trial was set back by several different delays.
 In January 2019, the judge set a tentative ruling that Wolfe, Pratt, and Garcia had engaged in "malice, fraud or oppression".
 The same day, Pratt filed for bankruptcy, and the case was put on hold.
 The bankruptcy judge deemed that Pratt had acted in bad faith, so the case resumed in early 2019.
 After further delay, trial began on August 20, 2019, lasting until November 2019.
 Kevin Enright served as the judge.

-In September 2019, attorneys were told that Pratt had left the country, according to NBC 7 San Diego.
+In September 2019, attorneys were told that Pratt had left the country.
 The following month, Garcia and Wolfe were arrested on charges of sex trafficking after a search warrant was executed by the FBI.
 Wolfe was denied bail in October 2019, and again in May 2020.
 In September 2020, Pratt was added to the FBI's wanted fugitives list.
-He was listed in the FBI Ten Most Wanted Fugitives in September 2022, with an offer of $100,000 for information that leads to his arrest.
+He was listed in the FBI Ten Most Wanted Fugitives in September 2022, with an offer of $100,000 for information that lead to his arrest.
+He replaced fugitive Jason Derek Brown, who was removed from the list for no longer meeting the list criteria.
+On December 21, 2022, Pratt was arrested in a hotel in Madrid, Spain by the Spanish National Police pursuant to an Interpol Red Notice.
+This followed assistance by U.S. Immigration and Customs Enforcement (ICE), who received a tip line lead.
+He was extradited and appeared in U.S. court in March 2024.
+Pratt's trial has been scheduled to begin on September 2, 2025.

-In November 2019, a federal indictment was unsealed naming three more individuals—Theodore Gyi, Valorie Moser, and Amberlyn Dee Nored–as defendants.
+In November 2019, a federal indictment was unsealed naming three more individuals—Theodore Gyi, Valorie Moser, and Amberlyn Dee Nored—as defendants.
 Gyi had acted as a videographer.
 Moser was the administrative assistant who had worked for Pratt for almost three years.
 She had also testified on the plaintiffs' behalf in the trial.
-Amberlyn had acted as a fake reference girl on Pratt's behalf.
+Nored had acted as a fake reference girl on Pratt's behalf.
 She had never shot a pornographic video for GirlsDoPorn or any other production.
-In her own declaration filed in the civil case court, Amberlyn stated that she had acted as a reference for five to seven women.
+In her own declaration filed in the civil case court, Nored stated that she had acted as a reference for five to seven women.
 In November 2021, the U.S. Attorney's Office told the federal judge overseeing the criminal case that the sex trafficking charge against Amberlyn Dee Nored was being dismissed "to satisfy the ends of justice".

-Pratt alone has been charged with producing child pornography of a 16-year-old girl in 2012 and of sex trafficking of a minor.
-Additional charges for Pratt and the other five include conspiracy to commit sex trafficking by force, fraud, and coercion and sex trafficking by force, fraud, and coercion.
-The crimes are alleged to have happened in October 2013, January 2015, May 2015, January 2016, and February 2016.
+Pratt was charged with producing child pornography of a 16-year-old girl in 2012 and of sex trafficking of a minor; these charges were added against Wolfe in 2022.
+Additional charges for Pratt and the other five, based on events from 2013 to 2016, included conspiracy to commit sex trafficking by force, fraud, and coercion and sex trafficking by force, fraud, and coercion.
+On February 10, 2022, a superseding indictment was filed charging Pratt and Wolfe with additional charges of sex trafficking.